 Traditional cloud storage models (S3, GCS, Azure Blob) bill you whenever objects leave the region.
 That billing topology turns global delivery into a recurring tax: origin egress, CDN origin fills, cross-region replication, and inter-service transfers compound into volatile and often dominant line items.

-This article synthesizes representative metrics, two enterprise transformations, and the technical tradeoffs you should evaluate.
+This article synthesizes representative metrics, one enterprise transformation, and the technical tradeoffs you should evaluate.
 Read this if you want to stop accepting egress as inevitable and begin redesigning your data topology for global scale and predictable costs.

 FinOps teams are good at rightsizing instances and buying commitments.
 Yet one of the fastest-growing and least-understood cost drivers is data movement.
 Conservatively, enterprises spend tens of billions annually on avoidable egress, cross-region transfer, and replication charges across public clouds.
 The issue isn’t poor engineering — it’s topology.